Undergraduate Production Regulations

 - Transportation of heavy lighting or sound equipment must be done by vehicle.
 Please see details in the Transportation section above.

 - The use of scenery in most undergraduate venues is limited to hand props and furniture.
-Platforms, flats, and more complex scenery may be used in the Off Broadway Theater, the Whitney Theater, and in YSD/YRT venues.
+Platforms, flats, and more complex scenery may be used in the Off Broadway Theater, the Theater, Dance, and Performance Studies Black Box, and in DGSD/YRT venues.
 Exceptions will be evaluated on a case-by-case basis.

 - When scenery construction is permitted, it must: